kabira1947/Vulnerabilities_Mindmap_Beginer-to-Moderate/IDOR/Where to Look for IDOR.md

 There are dangerous direct object references (IDOR) in the following places:

-**URL:** A site for sharing files lets users share files by making their own download URLs.
+**1. URL:** A site for sharing files lets users share files by making their own download URLs.
 If the platform doesn't have the right access rules in place, an attacker could guess or change the URL to get to other users' files.

 **2. GET Parameters:** An e-commerce site's customers can look at the details of their sales by putting the order ID in the URL.
 Users can change the order ID parameter and see information about other users' sales if the website doesn't have the right access controls.